 1. Master the basics

 Organizations have always depended on HR leaders’ expertise and knowledge of labor laws, benefits, compensation, medical and family leave, and other policies.
-Today’s most successful HR leaders also have a deep understanding of organizational psychology, employee engagement, DE&I best practices, and more.
+Today’s most successful HR leaders also have a deep understanding of organizational psychology, team member engagement, DE&I best practices, and more.

 How to do it: